Skip to content

 Academic Restart

-In addition to your prerequisite GPA (a calculation of the 10 ABSN prerequisite courses only), another factor that will be considered by the selection committee is your overall cumulative GPA calculation.
-Typically, all collegiate-level coursework is considered; however, beginning this year, we are offering applicants the opportunity to participate in our new “Academic Restart” policy.
-Students are eligible if they have accumulated 12 or more credits after the completion of their first undergraduate degree.
+In addition to your prerequisite GPA (a calculation using the 10 ABSN prerequisite courses only), another factor of your application is your overall cumulative GPA calculation.
+Typically, all collegiate-level coursework is considered; however, we offer applicants the opportunity to participate in our Academic Restart policy.
+Students are eligible for Academic Restart if they have accumulated 12 or more credits after the completion of their first undergraduate degree.